Click on slideshow photos for description

 As the control of the Petrova Gora range fell into the hands of the Ustaše in early May of 1942, a few Partisan units managed to evacuate and fled from Mali Petrovac towards east into the foothill around Perna and Katinovac (Photo 1).
 Of the hundreds of ethnic-Serb peasants captured by the Ustaše, the ones who were not executed were sent to concentration camps across the region, most notably Jasenovac.
 During the course of the war, roughly 27,000 people from the Kordun region were killed (approximately 30% of the pre-war population).

 The original concept to create a grand memorial on Mali Petrovac, the tallest summit in the Petrova Gora range, had its genesis directly after the war.
 The site was chosen not only because of its relation to the bloody events of WWII, but also because it was the location of the 1097 Battle of Gvozd where the Croatian lord Petar Svačić battled against King Coloman I of Hungary.
 A cornerstone for the anticipated monument was laid near the hill's summit on May 6th, 1946 by Ivan Ribar, head of the Yugoslav National Assembly an father of war hero Ivo Lola Ribar.
 However, this cornerstone was largely symbolic, as a deficit of funds and a lack of any selected architectural plans prevented the start of any immediate construction at the site.
 Then in the late 1960s, efforts were being initiated to revitalize and redevelop many of the Petrova Gora memorial sites and battlefields.
-As a result, in 1970, a design competition was organized and the site decided upon for the memorial structure was the summit of Mali Petrovac, the tallest mountain in the Petrova Gora range.
+As a result, in 1970, a design competition was organized and the site decided upon for the memorial structure was the summit of Mali Petrovac, the second tallest peak in the Petrova Gora range (with it being 5m shorter than the nearby tallest peak of the range 600m to the southeast: Veliki Petrovac at 512m tall).
 For this design competition, it's instructions specifically ask participants to create a work that towers above the surrounding forests, while also operating as an observation point for the surrounding countryside.
 The selection committee received 17 submitted proposals by the time the competition reached in deadline in 1971, at which point the entries were evaluated by a jury of historians, artists and architects including Neven Šegvić, Vera Horvat-Pintarić, Vanja Radauš, Josip Seissel, Zlatko Prica, among others.
 First prize went to the concept proposal put forward by the young architect Igor Toš (Photo 2), with a design by Vojin Bakić coming in as the runner up (Photo 3) and a design by Stevan Luketić (a former student and assistant of Bakić) and Ivan Vitić receiving the second-runner up prize (Photo 4).
 In a 2013 paper by Zana Dragičević, she notes that many of the competition's participants, even Luketić, felt that Bakić's proposal was far below his standard level of sculptural work.

 Photo 2: 1970 competition 1st place submission by Igor Toš